Future parent admires ultrasound image

 Cara Sumner is an accomplished writer with more than ten years of experience writing on subjects including skincare, sustainability, health, and wellness.
 Now, she’s dedicating her days to bringing more awareness and education to female reproductive health in her role at Natural Cycles.
 Cara holds a Master's Degree in Social Anthropology from Stockholm University and Minored in Female Studies/English Literature while getting her Bachelor of Arts Degree from Radford University in the States.
 On the weekends, you'll find her forest bathing in the woods around Stockholm.

-Medically reviewed by Dr. Kerry Krauss, Medical Director at Natural Cycles
+Fact checked by Dr. Kerry Krauss, Medical Director at Natural Cycles

 Dr. Kerry Krauss